-The IRS will not attempt to collect your outstanding debt after you have applied for a payment plan and while the request is under consideration, when the payment plan begins, for 30 days after a plan is terminated or rejected, or while that termination or rejection is under appeal.
+The IRS will not attempt to collect your outstanding back taxes after you have applied for a payment plan and while the request is under consideration, when the payment plan begins, for 30 days after a plan is terminated or rejected, or while that termination or rejection is under appeal.

 If you can’t afford a small monthly payment, you may be eligible for an offer in compromise.
-With an offer in compromise, the IRS agrees to settle your tax debt for less money than you owe.
-You must make an offer of at least the amount the IRS can reasonably expect to collect from you before the 10-year statute of limitations on the debt expires.
+With an offer in compromise, the IRS agrees to settle your back taxes for less money than you owe.
+You must make an offer of at least the amount the IRS can reasonably expect to collect from you before the 10-year statute of limitations on the amount owed expires.

-You can also request currently not collectible (CNC) status if paying the debt would cause undue hardship.
+You can also request currently not collectible (CNC) status if paying the back taxew would cause undue hardship.
 You will have to submit information about your assets, income, and living expenses.
 Although collection activities stop when your account is placed on CNC status, this status will be periodically reviewed.

-In some cases, past-due tax debt can be discharged during bankruptcy proceedings.
+In some cases, past-due back taxes can be discharged during bankruptcy proceedings.
 You should speak with a qualified bankruptcy attorney before considering this option.